fluentconsultbe/laminarflowpipepython/readme.md

 https://scikit-fem.readthedocs.io/en/latest/index.html

-The code can be found in the "notebook" subfolder of this repository in the form of a jupyter notebook "flow.ipynb".
-It is assumed that the user has the standard anaconde package is installed.
+The code is provided in the _notebook_ subfolder of this repository, in the jupyter notebook _flow.ipynb_.
+It is assumed that the user has a standard Anaconda installation.

 ## Assumptions